gravitational/teleport/rfd/0181-pg-database-access-webui.md

 ##### Command/Queries execution

-To execute commands and queries into the target PostgreSQL, the REPL will use a `pgx.Conn` instead of manually generating PostgreSQL protocol messages.
+To execute commands and queries into the target PostgreSQL, the REPL will use a `pgconn.PgConn` instead of manually generating PostgreSQL protocol messages.
 This will simplify the protocol interaction and cover most use cases.

-The `pgx.Conn` will be started during the REPL initialization process.
+The `pgconn.PgConn` will be started during the REPL initialization process.

+Query cancelation won't be covered in the initial version.
+The executions will use the session context, meaning that if the session is closed, the queries will get canceled.

 ##### Result formatting